A Balance Of Mindset And Mental Health

 He continues to received treatment.
 Just as it is when working for medals in the pool, working on mental health is part of a long-term process and might best be viewed in the way we view brushing our teeth: awareness, coupled with daily habit aimed at a lifetime of health.

-Talking helps self and many others when it comes to Phelps, which is why he was granted the fifth annual Morton E. Ruderman Award in Inclusion in Boston last Tuesday.
+Talking helps self and many others when it comes to Phelps, which is why he was granted the fifth annual Morton E. Ruderman Award in Inclusion in Boston n 2019.

 Since retiring from the fast lane in 2016, Phelps has been busy promoting the importance of water safety and advocating for the de-stigmatization of mental health problems through the Michael Phelps Foundation.